casper-network/docs-archive/glossary/D.rst

 Delegator
 ^^^^^^^^^
-Delegators are users who participate in the platform's security by delegating their tokens to validators, which adds to their weight, and collecting a part of the rewards proportional to their delegations, net of a cut ("delegation rate") that is collected by the validator.
+Delegators are users who participate in the platform's security by delegating their tokens to validators (which adds to their weight) and collecting a part of the rewards proportional to their delegations, net of a cut ("delegation rate") that is collected by the validator.

 Deploy
 ^^^^^^